The waterfront walkway at the Pearl in Qatar, posh area of Doha

 Real Estate Schema Markup (And Why It Matters)

-Schema tells Google what your content is.
+Schema tells Google (and AI engines) exactly what your content is.
 It helps boost rich snippets and visibility.

 Use:

-This helps you show up with enhanced listings in search results — increasing clicks.
+This helps you show up with enhanced listings in search results, increasing clicks and AI citations.

 Mobile-First Design and Page Speed